Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/omnichain/02-routers.md

 User starts off by sending a request to the Branch Router providing the necessary parameters to execute a swap.

 ### 2. Deposit Assets
-Source Branch Router, from whichever chain the user is connected to, receives the request for the swap, transferring and locking the necessary balance from user.
+The Source Branch Router, from whichever chain the user is connected to, receives the request for the swap, transferring and locking the necessary balance from the user.
 A request is then sent with the essential data, via Anycall messaging layer, to its corresponding Root Router.

 ### 3. Receive Request
 Root Router receives the Branch Router data and validates the authenticity of the request and deposit data.